Gadekryds/talks-worth-a-listen/dotnet/async-await-notes.md

 It's very hard to catch exceptions from an Async void method.

 It may be valid, in some cases.
+[AsyncAwaitBestPractices](https://github.com/brminnick/AsyncAwaitBestPractices) package, can help with these issues.
+Using **SafeFireAndForget** method.

 # Constructors and await-async

 You cannot await an async method in a constructor.
 To get around this, you can await an async void method.
 Use with care.